The Advantages of Using Sous Vide Water Balls

 Why not?!

 Ping Pong balls work.
-They are larger than the sous vide water balls I purchased but if you have enough of them to cover the service, they should do the trick.
-Personally, I think the smaller balls you can purchase on Amazon are easier to work with and store more easily.
+They are larger than the sous vide water balls I purchased, but they should do the trick if you have enough to cover the service.
+The smaller balls you can purchase on Amazon are easier to work with and store more efficiently.
 The water balls I purchased are about the size of a marble and a little more solid than a ping pong ball.

 Drying & Storing

 The sous vide water balls I purchased come in a mesh bag.
-I just dump what I need into the container when heating up the water and when done, use a large slotted plastic to remove the balls and put them back into the bag.
+I dump what I need into the container when heating the water, and when done, I use a large slotted plastic to remove the balls and put them back into the bag.
 Takes about two minutes.

-I then place them into the dish rack to dry which takes no time at all.
-Once dry, I store them in the plastic Cambro container I use for most of my sous vide cooking along with the sous vide unit.
+I then place them into the dish rack to dry, which takes no time.
+Once dry, I store them in the plastic Cambro container for most of my sous vide cooking, and the sous vide unit.

 What About Using A Lid For the Plastic Containers?

-I tried this too and it works but I can tell you from experience, it’s not easy cutting a hole in the plastic lids you purchase for most plastic storage containers.
-They are designed to be sturdy for storage and are not the easiest for cutting holes in.
+I tried this too, and it works, but I can tell you from experience it’s not easy cutting a hole in the plastic lids you purchase for most plastic storage containers.
+They are designed to be sturdy for storage and not the easiest to cut holes in.

 No matter how careful I was, I cracked the plastic and found it impossible to cut a perfect circle.
-Now because sous vide is becoming so popular, some of the storage container manufacturers are selling lids with holes already cut into them for using with these sous vide units.
+Because sous vide is becoming so popular, some storage container manufacturers are selling lids with holes already cut into them for use with these sous vide units.

-Great idea but I’m not sure all these units are the same diameter so you have to be careful to purchase the right lid for you unit.
-The other disadvantage is you have to have the right sized lid with a whole cut into it for every container or pot you plan to use your sous vide unit with.
+Great idea, but I’m not sure all these units are the same diameter, so you have to be careful to purchase the correct lid for your unit.
+The other disadvantage is the right-sized lid with a hole cut into every container or pot you plan to use your sous vide unit.

 Conclusions

-I like the smaller sous vide balls over ping pong balls and either of those over a lid with a hole cut into it and then plastic wrap.
+I like the smaller sous vide balls over ping pong balls and either over a lid with a hole cut into it and then plastic wrap.
 Never again a dish towel.
-Which one you choose should depend on comfort level and budget.
+Which one you choose should depend on your comfort level and budget.

 The water balls on Amazon range from $15 to $20 for about 300 balls.

-A sous vide hinged container lid with whole for an Anova Precision Cooker costs around $10.
+Sous vide hinged container lid with a hole for an Anova Precision Cooker costs around $10.

 Of course, these prices and availability change all the time.

-So, I suggest if you own a sous vide cooker or are thinking of purchasing one, you take a look at the water balls as a really good accessory to make your life a little easier and your cooking a lot more efficient.
+So, if you own a sous vide cooker or are thinking of purchasing one, you take a look at the water balls as a perfect accessory to make your life a little easier and your cooking a lot more efficient.

 Check Out My First Sous Vide Cooking Experiences - Click Here